 The Importance of Clean Yoga Mats

 Cleanliness and sanitation are crucial when it comes to operating a successful yoga studio or gym.
 Dirty and grimy yoga mats are a surefire way to lose customers and make a bad impression.
-Prevent this from happening by using the tips listed to keep yoga mats safe, clean and sanitized for use.
+Prevent this from happening by using the tips listed above to keep yoga mats clean and sanitized.